arnavbajpai/Cafe-web-app-frontend/README.md

 A full-stack application for managing cafes and their employees, built with FastAPI (backend) and a modern JavaScript frontend.

-##  Main Features

-- **Cafe & Employee Management:** Easily add, edit, and delete cafes and employees.
-- **Search Tool:**
-  - Filter cafes by location.
-  - Filter employees by cafe name.
-  *(New in v1.0!)*
-- Simple and intuitive UI for efficient management.

 ---

-##  Installation & Local Deployment
+##  Frontend installation & Local Deployment
 ### 1. Prepare the Backend

 Follow the instructions in the [backend repository](https://github.com/arnavbajpai/Cafe-web-app/) to set up the FastAPI backend and database.